enzofalone/landing-page/README.md

 # Landing Page

-Landing page with a layout and palette inspired by The Odin Project!
+Landing page with a design and palette inspired by The Odin Project!

 [Live Preview](https://enzofalone.github.io/landing-page/)